1) What Is Human Papillomavirus?

 2) What Does Human Papillomavirus Cause?

 Human papillomavirus can cause both non-cancerous and cancerous growths of the affected skin and mucosal surfaces (i.e. the wet parts of the mouth, eyes, nose, etc).
 While certain HPV strains can cause abnormal growths, HPV also lives on healthy, normal skin without causing any complications.
 More than a dozen strains of HPV are linked to certain types of cancer such as cervical, vulvar, vaginal, penile, anal, and mouth/throat cancers.
 The low-risk strains of HPV, such as HPV-1 and HPV-2, can cause warts in places like the feet and the hands.
 People with compromised immune systems are at higher risk for HPV infections.
-In some cases, HPV can cause a skin cancer know as squamous cell carcinoma.
+In some cases, HPV can cause a skin cancer known as squamous cell carcinoma.
 Squamous cell carcinoma is more likely to occur due to an HPV infection when the individual has a weakened immune system.
 While squamous cell carcinoma is the most common type of cancer related to HPV infection, other cancers, such as cervical cancer, can develop as well in individuals with a weak immune system.

 3) How Does Human Papillomavirus Cause Cancer?

 When a cell becomes cancerous, it undergoes changes that alter its life cycle.
 In the high-risk types of the human papillomavirus, the virus leads to the production of certain proteins (namely E6 and E7).
-These proteins can lead to a cancerous transformation in the cells they infect by making those cells immortal.
+These proteins can lead to a cancerous transformation in the cells that they infect by making those cells immortal.
 While these two specific proteins of E6 and E7 are often not enough to cause the cell to undergo the complete cancerous transformation, they prolong the lifespan of the cell, allowing it to accumulate more mutations and defects, eventually leading to the possibility of cancer.[6,7] For example, in normal cells, DNA damage is common and is often repaired or the cell self-destructs.
 However, the human papillomavirus proteins can impair normal DNA repair and prevent the death of abnormal cells that can then live on to become cancerous.

 4) How Is Human Papillomavirus Spread?